cbumstead/chatgpt-batch/README.md

-# chatgpt-batch-refactor README
+# chatgpt-batch README

-This is the README for your extension "chatgpt-batch-refactor".
+This is the README for your extension "chatgpt-batch".
 After writing up a brief description, we recommend including the following sections.

 ## Features